walker4/learngit/readme.txt

-Git is a version control system, and it is free.
+Git is a distributed control system, and it is free.
 That is good.
 add1.